Aquarius-Language/AquariusLang/AquariusLangInterpreted/README.md

 4. Make numbers available as part of identifiers, such as (let hello123 = "Hello").
 5. Value re-assignment to array and hashmap's elements.
 6. pass array and hashmap by reference to functions.
-7. Add "for loop example unit testing" when the problems for for loop are fixed.
-8. Make for loop still work even when no few statements in parenthesis. ex. for(; i < 10; i+=1){}
+7. Make for loop still work even when no few statements in parenthesis. ex. for(; i < 10; i+=1){}
-9. Binary and, or (|, &)
+8. Binary and, or (|, &)
-10. String concatenate with int.
+9. String concatenate with int.
-11. *=, /=.
+10. *=, /=.
-12. Unit testing for break statement, once inner and outer variables' scope problem's fixed.
-13. Prevent re-declaring variables that already exist.
+11. Prevent re-declaring variables that already exist.
-14. Importing other files as modules.
+12. Importing other files as modules.
-15. exit() to exit application.
+13. exit() to exit application.
-16. Make more types (even custom types) available as hashmap keys.
+14. Make more types (even custom types) available as hashmap keys.
-17. NullObj type values should be printable.
-Therefore, implement a void type to tell which are not printable.
-18. Make variables not re-declarable within same environment that owns it.
+15. Make variables not re-declarable within same environment that owns it.
-19. Design cross-platform DevOps-related libraries.
+16. Design cross-platform DevOps-related libraries.
+For making easier build scripts.
-20. Design some new syntax combined with libffi library to make calling C-API possible.
+17. Design some new syntax combined with libffi library to make calling C-API possible.
-21. Some objects have array ([]) members.
+18. Some objects have array ([]) members.
 But most of their instantiation are passed from list converted to array.
     Maybe, just change them all to lists, might reduce the time cost of data structure conversion.

-<h3>FINISHED IMPLEMENTING:</h3>
+<h3>FINISHED TODO:</h3>

 1. Variable re-assignment.
 Added to Evaluator.assignVariableVal().
 2. For loop.
 Added to Evaluator.evalForLoopLiteral() and.parseForLoopLiteral().  (global and local issues not completely done yet)